 When a PI is selected for a limited-submission competition, he or she has a duty to follow through and submit a competitive proposal on behalf of Clemson University.
 If, upon selection, the PI is unable to deliver a proposal by the sponsor deadline, he or she must notify ORD so that the next highest-scored proposal has an opportunity to submit a proposal.
 ORD staff regularly follows up with the PIs to ensure satisfactory progress toward proposal submission.

-Please direct questions or comments about limited submissions at Clemson University to email@example.com or contact Kelly McSwain at 656-0260.
+Please direct questions or comments about limited submissions at Clemson University to contact Dr. Shelia Cotten at email@example.com.